apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Second deadly TB outbreak linked to tainted bone grafts**
+**Civil war blanketed Yemen in land mines.
+Children are paying the price. : Goats and Soda**

-You can read more about it [here](https://www.washingtonpost.com/health/2023/08/04/tb-outbreak-tuberculosis-bone-graft/).
+You can read more about it [here](https://www.npr.org/sections/goatsandsoda/2023/08/04/1190554437/at-yemeni-prosthetics-clinic-the-patients-keep-coming-even-though-the-war-has-sl).

 ## Requirements
 - Python 3.8